qzhuae/MarkdownNotes/HUMA1000B.md

 Assigned readings article and book chapters, Chinese traditional text.
 I use bilingual text hear.
 Two topics in philosophical tradition.

 **What is this one concept?**  Morality is one of the two topics, and philosophical life.
 Moral Judgement and Life.
-Insight of Chinese philosophy does not give answer but help you find a way in dif
+Insight of Chinese philosophy does not give answer but help you find a way in difficult situation in your life.

+Yin and Yang: Balance of positive and negative force.

+One concept - Dao

+This concept can not be explained.
+How to elaborate the concept.

+**What is Ethics?**  Righteousness
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY3ODMzMTQwLC0xMjEwNzE4NDI5LDE0NT
+eyJoaXN0b3J5IjpbMzk4MzA5NzIwLC0xMjEwNzE4NDI5LDE0NT
 cyMDE1NzgsMTEwNzgzOTM0Ml19
 -->